 What is the difference between ROM and RAM?

-A good example of ROM in the computer is the computer BIOS a PROM chip that stores the programming needed to begin the initial start up process.
-Using a non-volatile storage is the only way to begin the start up process for computers and other devices that use similar a start up process.
+A good example of ROM in the computer is the computer BIOS, a PROM chip that stores the programming needed to begin the initial computer start up process.
+Using a non-volatile storage is the only way to begin the start up process for computers and other devices that use a similar start up process.
 ROM chips are also used in gaming system cartridges, like the original Nintendo, Gameboy, Sega Genesis, and a number of others.
 The game cartridge stores the game programming on a ROM chip that is read by the game console when the cartridge is inserted into the console.